Back to Course

 0% Complete

 At the end of each chapter in your textbook, The Heavens and the Earth, you will find a list of Review Questions.
-Please answer them out on your own either in your notebook or with a computer.
+Please answer them either in your notebook or with a computer.
 You can use your notes or textbook to answer the questions (unless your teacher/parent says otherwise).
 In the next step, you or your teacher/parent will be able to grade your answers.

 Some questions may require you to reference specific images included in your textbook.